Breaking Down the Most Common Design Thinking Deliverables

 Card Sorting Results

-Card sorting is a form of user research where participants group concepts into categories in a manner meaningful to them.
+Card sorting is a form of user research where participants group concepts into categories in a manner meaningful to them, which is crucial for understanding user satisfaction.

 The outcomes give an understanding of people’s attitudes towards information and its categorization.
 By assessing the results of the studies conducted, teams will be able to develop more rational and intuitive approaches to site navigation, making content more accessible and aligned with user needs.